-The visible change of this behavior and the effect of that on TPTs through the entire network, under different material routing strategies and loads, is quite considerable.
+Regarding the continuality of sine Equation (1) as is seen in Figure 2.
+It can be noticed, that the visible change of this behaviour and the effect of that on TPTs through the entire network, under different material routing strategies and loads, is quite considerable.

-7 SUMMARY
+7 Summary

-In summary, the current study reproved that autonomous processes and their related control method (QLE here) have a better performance facing fluctuating demand in the global network system.
-On the other hand, sometimes for a constant business environment employment of the autonomous control could be an extra cost and complexity.
-Although autonomous routing methods gave very promising results in previous works [5], [13], capability of them should be improved by coordinated operations in a production network, specially when with D.C point strategy is employed.
+In summary, the current study reproved that autonomous processes and their related control method (OLE here) have a better performance facing fluctuating demand in the global network system, particularly, when the loading is fluctuating as well.
+On the other hand, sometimes for businesses with environment. employment constant of the autonomous control could be an extra cost and complexity.
+Although autonomous routing methods gave very promising results in previous works [5,6] capability of them should be improved by coordinated autonomous processes, in order to get more harmonised operations in a production network, especially when with D.C point strategy is employed.
+It means, either coordination of material flow between both sides of DC (turning point) or enhancement in performance of autonomous control in this specific point seem to be crucial.

-The other important result of the paper is the favorable combination of autonomy paradigm with conventional strategies.
-Actually, exploitation of decoupling point causes a division, in production network and supply chains, between material flow strategies.
+The other important result of the paper is the favourable combination of autonomy paradigm with conventional strategies.
+Actually, exploitation of decoupling point causes a division, in production network or supply chains, between material flow strategies.
 Respectively, a decline in complexity of the network planning and control will be achieved.
-Easily the upstream from D.C point could follow a constant push production with a logical interval, whereas downstream from D.C could have a pull strategy with a flexible and agile production system.
+Easily the upstream from D.C point could follow a constant push production with a conventional system by reasonable interval, whereas downstream from D.C could have a pull strategy with a flexible and agile production system, by applying autonomous control for routing.

 As displayed above, the promising paradigm of autonomy has a cooperative feature with conventional strategies to deal with dynamics.
 It is exposed that dynamic disturbances are not always some hidden factors.
 It means practical constraints by themselves could result into worse performance against dynamic environments.
-This phenomenon is explained here as damping (reduction of dynamic effects) and amplifying (adoption of dynamic behavior) factors.
-The main target here was how the existing dynamics could be handled either with causes or effects of them.
+This phenomenon is explained here as damping (reduction of dynamic effects) and amplifying (adoption of dynamic behaviour) factors.
+The main target here was to understand how the existing dynamics could be handled either with causes or effects of them.